Robust Smoothing for Estimating Optical Phase Varying as a Continuous Resonant Process: OPTIMAL SMOOTHER

 \section{OPTIMAL SMOOTHER}

 The homodyne ``smoothed'' phase estimation of a weak coherent state of light is optimal for given values of the parameters when using an offline RTS estimator alongwith a Kalman filter in the feedback loop to adjust the phase of the local oscillator.
-Under a linearization approximation, the homodyne photocurrent from the phase estimation system is given by \cite{TW}:
+Under a linearization approximation, the output homodyne photocurrent $I(t)$ is \cite{TW}:

-where $|\alpha|$ is the amplitude of the coherent state with photon flux given by $\mathcal{N}:=|\alpha|^2$, $\hat{\phi}$ is the \emph{intermediate phase estimate}, and $W(t)$ is a Wiener process arising from the quantum vacuum fluctuations.
+where $|\alpha|$ is the amplitude of the coherent state, $\hat{\phi}$ is the \emph{intermediate phase estimate}, and $W(t)$ is a Wiener process arising from the quantum vacuum fluctuations.